MarkGhebrial/ghebrial.net/content/projects/mailroom.md

 # mailroom

+**Self-hosted email for the masses**

 Mailroom is an email server designed for simplicity and quick setup.
-It's still a work in progress, but I intend to finish it and use it to host mark@ghebrial.net.
+It's still a work in progress, but I intend to see it to production readiness.

 Mailroom is written in Rust, using tokio as the async backend and sea-orm as the orm.